 - Once your hostess has introduced you to other guests (See #6 above.), politely engage them in conversation for a few minutes.
 One question to ask is, “How do you know Sally?” or “How interesting that . . . .” .

 - Participate.
 Unless you are not feeling well (If that is the case, you might consider graciously informing your hostess and leave.
-You don’t want others to get sick.), then you should contribute to the conversation and activities with other guests.
+You don’t want others to get sick, espeically in these days.), then you should contribute to the conversation and activities with other guests.
 DO NOT go sit in a corner by yourself.
 It’s rude.

 - Hostess gifts are not expected, but certainly project an upfront way of thanking your hostess for her hospitality.
 In addition to the ones I mentioned in #7 above, appropriate gifts might be: a small house plant, a nice tea towel, a small book, a small serving dish or a packaged food item (really good bottle of extra virgin olive oil, chutney, chocolate sauce).
 You should not expect the hostess to open your hostess gift in front of other guests.
 Be sure that it’s wrapped pretty.
 Don’t forget to include a card or label your gift with your name.
 It’s awful not to know who gave you a gift.